Lysxia/gradual-eff-paper/src/Type.lagda.md

 ```

 We distinguish computations from the values they return, assigning them different notions
-of types: computation types `Typeᶜ` \lyx{or CType?} and value types `Type`.
+of types.
+Computation types `Typeᶜ` \lyx{or CType?} are pairs of effects `Effect` and value types `Type`.
-They are defined mutually recursively, so we declare the type of one before defining the other.
+Computation types and value types are defined mutually recursively, so we declare both of their
+type signatures before giving their definitions.
 ```
 record Typeᶜ : Set
+data Type : Set
 ```

 A value type can be the dynamic type `★` for values whose type will be known at run time.
 The base type `$_` is for primitives.
 And the function type has a domain which is a value type
 and a codomain which is a computation type: when a function is applied, it may perform effects.
 ```
-data Type : Set where
+data Type where
   ★ : Type
   $_ : (ι : Base) → Type
   _⇒_ : (A : Type) → (P : Typeᶜ) → Type